 If gurgling pipe noises have been giving you sleepless nights, your sewer line may require more than just a DIY fix.

-The bathroom and the kitchen are two of the most important rooms in any household.
+The bathroom and the kitchen are two essential rooms in any household.
 Both of these are connected to the main sewer and drain pipe.
-So, naturally, as time goes by, your pipes get older and become more prone to damage.
+So, naturally, your pipes get older and become more prone to damage as time goes by.

-Although both methods are performed differently and require varied tools, both are effective in fixing and preventing plumbing problems in the future.
+Although both methods are performed differently and require various tools, both effectively fix and prevent plumbing problems in the future.
 But, which one of the two is the right solution for you?

 Pipe Relining Vs. Replacement